 The Accessories Models can be stored at two places - either as an aspect of a language (recommended), or as a regular model under a solution.
 In both cases, the model needs to be added to the Language Runtime Language Settings so as it could be used.
 A typical use case would be a default library of Concept instances to be available at any place the language is used.

 - Languages for IDE Integration - how to customise MPS, add language-specific visual extensions, use different persistence format, etc.

 - IDE tools - tools that MPS offers you to manipulate the languages

 - Platform Languages - out-of-the-box languages ready for use

-- Building MPS projects - building languages from the command line, Ant integration, continuous integration, creating and using plugins, obfuscating code
+- Delivering languages to the users and Java IDE integration - building languages from the command line, Ant integration, continuous integration, creating and using plugins, obfuscating code

 - Cookbooks - quick how-to guides (pdf variant)

 MPS comes with bundled help, which shows context-sensitive help information when you hit the F1 key.
 As an alternative you can view the help pages on-line: